Video Game: Mario Maker

 - Palette Swap: It is possible to change graphical styles from Super Mario Bros., Super Mario Bros.
 3, Super Mario World, and New Super Mario Bros U., however, all styles use slightly modified Super Mario Bros. physics (for example the original didn't have a Goomba Springboard feature, nor did they have wall jumping or ground pounding).
 More graphical styles have been confirmed to be in the making, some of which might not even be from the Mario series at all.

 - Platform Hell: It's a game maker based on 2D Mario games.
-Going off of most ROM Hacks alone, it's inevitable stages like this will pop up a lot.
+Going off of most ROM Hacks alone, it's inevitable stages like this will pop up a lot, especially given the level of chaos the editor allows.

 - Poison Mushroom: It's possible to rig ? blocks so they release enemies instead of power-ups.